matthew-dean/react-native-css-cascade/README.md

 > Finally, inheritable styles in React Native

 React Native's docs say they don't support CSS-style inheritance because [they think strong isolation is better](https://reactnative.dev/docs/text#limited-style-inheritance).
-For a React developer migrating to React Native, this violates the [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+That's all good and fine, but for a React developer migrating to React Native, this violates the [Principle of Least Surprise](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
 React Native's styling system was specifically designed to mimic and behave like CSS, yet ~in their vainglorious hubris~ for some reason, React Native's designers decided to break CSS's long-established and understood model of inheritance.

 So, swap these components in for React Native ones and get the same styles cascading through your React tree that you would expect in CSS.